 How Can I Get a Public Defender?

-Under the Constitution of the United States, the state cannot usually prosecute a defendant who cannot afford an attorney, unless the state provides them with a free attorney.
-But a defendant cannot choose which particular public defender they want to employ though.
+Under the Constitution of the United States, the state cannot generally prosecute a defendant who is charged with a crime that carries the possibility of imprisonment and cannot afford an attorney, unless the state provides them with a free attorney.
+A defendant cannot choose which particular public defender they want to employ though.
 Usually, the judge will appoint a public defender to represent an individual who cannot afford a private attorney.

 Your first court appearance is called an arraignment.
 The purpose of this court appearance is to find out how the defendant wishes to plead: guilty or not guilty.
 If you cannot afford an attorney, notify the court.
 You will then fill out an Affidavit of Assets and Liabilities.
 This form will help the court determine whether you are financially capable of hiring a private lawyer.